-Cliffwater is forecasting average cash equivalent returns (SOFR) of 2.80% over the next 10 years, up from a 2.50% forecast last year.
-For T-bills, we forecast a somewhat lower return of 2.70% over the next 10 years.
-Cash equivalent yields historically tracked inflation until the GFC.
-Since that time cash rates have been less than inflation.
-We forecast that cash yields and returns will again follow inflation, consistent with the pre-GFC monetary regime.
+Cliffwater is forecasting average cash equivalent returns (SOFR) of 3.45% over the next 10 years, up from a 2.80% forecast last year.
+For T-bills, we forecast a lower return of 3.35% over the next 10 years.
+Cash equivalent yields historically tracked inflation until the GFC, after which they [have] remained well below inflation for over a decade.
+Since 2022, cash yields have risen and remained high and well above inflation as the Fed tries to drive inflation down to its 2.50% target.